Bhfeirdi/CI_PP2_E_SPORTS_QUIZ/README.md

 Feedback on result

-Tasctile response for the player
+Tactile response for the player

 ### Existing Features